 A solo-cast is exactly what you think, it is a “solo-act.”
 There is only one person talking and there are no other people to get ideas from and it can present problems if you run out of things to talk about.
 If you want to create a strong relationship with your clients, this would be ideal for you.
 This is because you control 100% of the communication you put up there.
 It is based on your schedule and it does not depend on outside issues.

 You need to decide who you are trying to sell to.
 Who is your target market?
 Use key demographics to figure out your consumer.

 4. Brand’s podcast personality

-Figuring out your brand personality can take some time, but it also also something that you need to consider.
+Figuring out your brand personality can take some time, but it is also something that you need to consider.
 Do you want to be completely personable and friendly or fully corporate and professional?
-For example.
 There are certain things that need to be decided, but you can also work and figure it out along the way.

 5. Be consistent with your podcast branding

 As I mentioned before, building a brand identity is never over.
-Things and trends are constantly changing so you need to figure out how to not only keep what you have going, but do slight changes that keep the consumer interested.
+Industry trends are constantly changing so you need to figure out how to not only keep what you have going but also make slight changes that keep the consumer interested.

 Figure out what your sound personality will be, what your social media channels will be, and what your website might look like.
 Sometimes the best way to figure those things out is to get user feedback to stay consistent.

 Resources are very important when it comes to the success of PR and a podcast is no different.
 Before you even get started, you need to get the right equipment and tools for podcast production and editing.